sryanshin/srshin/README.md

 "The impact of scientists on commercial inventions", Single-authored, Data analysis

-"The value of scientists", with Benjamin Balsmeier, Lee Fleming, and Matt Marx, Data analysis

 "Pre-merger review exemption and the early M&A exit of startups", Single-authored, Data analysis

 "Learning through the interplay between knowledge spillover and technological alliances", with Yura Jung, Jaehyun Lee and Junseok Hwang